MohsenDehbag/slCalculator/README.md

 # slCalculator
-A Normal Calculator Written with Ruby
+A  Calculator with the options to calculate Crypto Price  Written with Ruby.

 +Main Task Commands.
 1-Enter [HELPER] For Help and Learn about How the program works.